Topology-aware Federated Learning in Edge Computing: A Comprehensive Survey: An overview of Federated Learning in Edge Computing

 \subsubsection{Heterogeneity, energy efficiency, and task offloading}

 A large portion of edge networks consists of user devices.
 These devices include highly embedded devices such as wearable glasses and watches, as well as powerful personal servers \cite{shi2016promise, yu2017survey, siriwardhana2021survey}.
-In most cases, the power supplies are through limited batteries, forcing the consideration of \textit{energy-efficient} protocol and algorithm designs \cite{jiang2020energy, sun2019joint}.
+These devices are mostly still powered through batteries, making it necessary to consider \textit{energy-efficient} protocol and algorithm design \cite{jiang2020energy, sun2019joint}.
 The heterogeneous devices also introduce a huge variance of computational capacities, leading to a natural research direction of task offloading \cite{chen2018task, tran2018joint}.

 The heterogeneity, energy efficiency, and task offloading play substantial roles in formulating the topologies of the edge networks \cite{ning2020heterogeneous}.
 To elaborate, energy consumption considerations prohibit a star-topology in a large-scale edge network because the central edge server would be overwhelmed due to its capability limit \cite{ma2021fedsa}.
-Meanwhile, it is unlikely for highly embedded edge devices to perform proper FL tasks, and they would have to be offloaded to a nearby, more resourceful device.
+Offloading FL tasks from less capable edge devices to more powerful edge devices is a viable and increasingly researched approach in FL and edge computing \cite{chen2018task, tran2018joint, sun2019joint}.
 The offloading schemes are typically accompanied by their corresponding topology best practices \cite{zhang2016energy, zhang2018joint}.